 “But it is also factual that in Sandwell, where they have set up a transit site they have reduced unauthorised encampments to almost zero.
 They’ve have two and last year we had 16.

 “Administrations have been looking at this issue for quite a long time and our motion puts a three-month time limit on it because the longer we leave it the more incidents we have of unauthorised encampments.

 “The public are losing confidence in the council to deal with these issues.”

 With residents of Blakenall, Bloxwich, Brownhills, Rushall, and Shelfield suffering the after effects of no action being taken on illegal encampments in recent months, this issue is not simply going to go away.
 This action by the cabinet and Walsall Conservatives will delay any solution to the ongoing problems, and will only cause more frustrations with affected residents.
 Walsall needs a solution now, not for this issue to be kicked into the long grass.

-Walsall Labour will continue to fight for a solution to be found as soon as possible to help being an end to the issue of illegal encampments across our borough.
+Walsall Labour will continue to fight for a solution to be found as soon as possible to help bring an end to the issue of unauthorised encampments across our borough.